Alfresco/docs-alfresco/microsoft-outlook/latest/install/index.md

 You can also create new versions of existing documents, review the version history of a versioned document, and revert back to previous versions.

-This information helps system administrators to install, configure and manage the Outlook Integration.
+This information helps system administrators to install, configure, and manage Outlook Integration.

-The software you need to install the Outlook Integration is as follows:
+The software you need to install Outlook Integration is as follows:

 * AMP files that are applied to Alfresco and provide the administration tooling in Alfresco Share
 * A server license that is applied in Alfresco Share
 * Client licenses that can be applied in Alfresco Share or in Microsoft Outlook
 * A zip file that provides an addition to the Microsoft Outlook toolbar, which you unzip and install before you start up Microsoft Outlook

-If you plan to use SAML Single Sign-On (SSO) for Alfresco Content Services authentication, you need to install and configure the Alfresco SAML module.
+If you plan to use SAML Module for Alfresco Content Services authentication, you need to install and configure the SAML Module for Alfresco Content Services.

-You can download the Outlook Integration software from the [Alfresco Support Portal](https://support.alfresco.com).
+You can download the Outlook Integration software from the [Alfresco Support Portal](https://support.alfresco.com){:target="_blank"}.

 ## Prerequisites

-There are a number of software requirements for installing the Outlook Integration.
+There are a number of software requirements for installing Outlook Integration.

 You need one of each of the following components: